-UPPSC Syllabus 2020 for PCS and ACF/ RFO exam is discussed here.
-The Uttar Pradesh Public Service Commission (UPPSC) conducts the PCS and ACF / RFO.
-Through the UPPSC PCS and ACF / RFO Group A and Group B Officers are selected for the administrative services of the state government.
+UPPSC Syllabus 2023 for the UP PCS exam is discussed here.
+The Uttar Pradesh Public Service Commission (UPPSC) conducts the PCS exam every year.
+Through the UPPSC PCS Group A and Group B Officers are selected for the administrative services of the state government.
 The exam is conducted in three stages.
-The syllabus is little different for the UPPSC Prelims and Mains exam but the candidate should take an integrated approach to the UPPSC PCS and ACF / RFO syllabus as most of the topics are common.
+The syllabus is a little different for the UPPSC Prelims and Mains exam but the candidate should take an integrated approach to the UPPSC PCS syllabus as most of the topics are common.

-Before going to the UPPSC Syllabus let us give you the idea of the Exam Pattern of UPPSC PCS and ACF/ RFO.
-The UPPSC PCS Exam comprises of three stages namely.
+Before going to the UPPSC Syllabus 2023 let us give you an idea of the Exam Pattern of UPPSC PCS and ACF/ RFO.
+The UPPSC PCS Exam comprises three stages namely.

 The candidate can check the elaborated exam pattern of UPPSC.